yangwu1227/leetcode-ds-algo/hashing/check_for_existence/complexities.md

 ## Space Complexity

-The space complexity of this approach is $O(n)$ since we store the characters of the string in the hash table.
+The space complexity of this approach is $O(m)$, where $m$ is the number of allowed characters in the string.
+In this case, because we are dealing with letters, $m = 26$.
+We store the characters that have appeared in the hash table or set.
+This ultimately means that the space complexity is constant and $O(1)$.

-For sets, the space complexity is $O(n)$; at worst, we store all the characters of the string in the set.